maartenzam/buildings-dashboard/README.md

 3. In VS Code, click "Terminal" from the menu and click "New terminal".

-4. In the terminal, type "npm run start" and hit enter.
+4. In the terminal, type "npm run dev" and hit enter.

 5. Open http://localhost:5000 in your browser.